 You’ll be able to tell the controller is working because the LED light bar on the top of the controller will turn blue (or another color, if it isn’t the first controller connected — red for player 2, green for player 3, and pink for player 4).
 That cable will also recharge your controller, with the light turning yellow when the controller is charging but not turned on.

 When you’re having trouble with a controller not working wirelessly with your PS4, the usual issue with pairing is that the controller’s battery is undercharged.
 If it sounds like the “unplug it and then plug it back in” solution to the problem, it is.

-If your pairing issues aren’t related to power or your cable, you might need to reset your PlayStation controller, and your factory reset your PlayStation 4 to pair it again.
+Step 2: If your pairing issues aren’t related to power or your cable, you might need to reset your PlayStation controller, and reset your PlayStation 4 to pair it again.
 If you’ve got a controller that still works, you can do that in the PS4’s Settings menu.
 It’s on the home screen on the far-right side, represented by a Suitcase icon.

 Now hit the Options button on your controller to bring up a contextual menu, and select Forget Device.
 Doing so will cause your controller to unpair with your PlayStation 4.

 Once that’s done, you should be able to plug the controller in with your USB adapter to pair it to the console again, as mentioned toward the start of this guide.

 If re-pairing the controller doesn’t work, the issue might be with the controller itself and not the PS4.
 In that case, you’ll need to reset the controller.
 You’ll need an unfolded paper clip (or something similarly thin and sturdy) with which to push a hidden button on your PS4 controller to reset it.

 Step 1: Turn off your PS4 and unplug both it and your internet router or modem so that your controller won’t receive any network signals when you reset it.